What is Green Fins? Sustainable Dive Tourism in Action

 Through a code of conduct covering 15 key areas, Green Fins partners with communities and governments to implement practices that protect marine habitats.
 It also collaborates with businesses, such as dive resorts and centres, to help minimise their environmental impact.

 If you’re looking for other ways to support ocean conservation, discover 9 marine organisations to follow.
+For sustainable snorkelling tips, head here.

-This article contains affiliate links, which means when you make a purchase through that link, we earn a small commission.
+This article may contain affiliate links, which means when you make a purchase through that link, we earn a small commission.
 Affiliate links come at no cost to you and ensure our content remains free!

-The Green Fins approach: Protecting paradise
+The Green Fins Approach: Protecting paradise

-Green Fins in action
+Green Fins in Action

 For more insights into marine conservation issues, check out our collection of articles here.
 They focus on everything from ocean acidification and mercury pollution to coral bleaching and the Great Pacific Garbage Patch.

-How to get involved with Green Fins
+How to Get Involved with Green Fins

 One of the simplest ways you can get involved is by diving with a Green Fins-certified dive school or staying at a Green Fins dive resort.
 You can find properties across the globe, including in Indonesia, Fiji, Japan and the Philippines.